mattlev2/the_beegees_project/README.md

 # The Beegees' Project
 Clone of Chris Marks' repo, for the beegees project.
 The participants of this projects were: Jan DIENTSBIER, Cristina DUSIO, Matthias GILLE LEVENSON and Andrea TONDI during the last DEMM Week (23-28 of april, 2018) in Cambridge.
-See [here](https://specialcollections-blog.lib.cam.ac.uk/?p=16181) and [here](https://specialcollections-blog.lib.cam.ac.uk/?p=16181) for an overview from the Developers.
+See [here](https://specialcollections-blog.lib.cam.ac.uk/?p=16181) and [here](https://specialcollections-blog.lib.cam.ac.uk/?p=16181) for an overview from the Developers' point of view.

 ### Quick presentation of the project